wwong4374/diagnostic-screener/README.md

     ./reset_db.sh
     ```

-4. The output should indicate that the existing screener DB, if any, was dropped.
-It should also state that a new screener DB with one type, one table, and 4 rows was created:
+4. The output should indicate that a new screener DB with one type, one table, and 4 rows was created:

     ```sql
     DROP DATABASE